 21. ...Or build a shelf around your radiator

-Radiators – great for keeping you toasty but somewhat of a hindrance when you don't have much room to place your furniture.
+Radiators – great for keeping you toasty but somewhat of a hindrance when you don't have much room for bedroom storage furniture.
 So, while a radiator may be stealing precious wall space for a chest of drawers or wardrobe, turn that into a positive by investing in a radiator cover with a shelf.
 If you can't find one you like, build one yourself, or even just install a shelf above (remembering to leave room for heat to rise).

 What's more, a radiator cover is perfect in a child's bedroom to protect them from the hot metal.